Sociology and Anthropology

 SOAN 235 EDUCATION AND SOCIETY (4 credits)

 Introductory-level course focusing on theoretical approaches to education, educational inequality (class, race/ethnicity, and gender), adolescent behavior and subcultures, the relationship between education and other institutions, and educational reform.
+Course does not fulfill the requirements of the anthropology major or minor.

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)

-SOAN 250 ENVIRONMENT, SOCIETY, AND CULTURE (ALSO LISTED AS ENVS 250) (4 credits)
+SOAN 250 ENVIRONMENT, SOCIETY, AND CULTURE (4 credits)

 Relationship between social groups and natural and human-built environment, human-induced environmental decline, sustainable alternatives, environmentalism as social movement, public environmental opinion, environmental racism and classism.
 Social dimensions of built environment including urban sprawl, development, place, space, community, and urban design.
+(Listed as ENVS 250 and SOAN 250)

 (INDIVID/SYSTEMS/SOCIETIES)